College of Communication & Creative Arts - Writing Arts

 M.S.
 Columbia University

 Julia MacDonnell Chang teaches creative writing courses in both the undergraduate and graduate programs at Rowan, including CWI and II, Writing Fiction, Writing the Novel and Writing the Memoir.
-For the past 15 years, she has coordinated the Denise Gess Literary Awards at Rowan University (formerly the Rowan University Literary Awards).
-Her second novel, Mimi Malloy At Last will be published by Picador in April 2014.
-Her short story Dancing with NED will be published in the spring 2014 issue of Alaska Quarterly Review.
-Her first novel, A Year of Favor was published by William Morrow & Co.
+For 15 years, she coordinated the Denise Gess Literary Awards at Rowan University (formerly the Rowan University Literary Awards).
+Her second novel, Mimi Malloy At Last, was published by Picador in 2014.
+Her short story Dancing with NED was published in the spring 2014 issue of Alaska Quarterly Review.
+Her first novel, A Year of Favor, was published by William Morrow & Co.
 She is the nonfiction editor of Philadelphia Stories, a quarterly journal of literature and art in both print and online formats.